 After receiving appropriate training, subjects are allowed to self-administer investigational product during Treatment Period 2 under the supervision of study site personnel or a qualified home health professional.
-For those subjects who choose to self-administer the investigational product, study personnel will ask specific questions about their experience with self-administration of SC medication (Table 2 and Table 3).
+Alternatively, a parent/legal guardian/cargive will be allowed to administer the investigational product to an adolescent subject, after having received appropriate training, and under the supervision of study site personnel or a qualified healthcare professional.
+For those subjects who choose to self-administer or have a parent/legal guardian/caregiver administer the investigational product, study personnel will ask specific questions about their experience with self-administration of SC medication (Table 2 and Table 3).
 Study personnel will enter the subject's survey responses into the electronic subject diary.